rucool/dataset_archiving/README.md

 Once the environment is done building, activate the environment:

-`conda activate dataset-archiving`
+`conda activate dataset_archiving`

-Install the toolbox to the conda environment from the root directory of the dataset-archiving toolbox:
+Install the toolbox to the conda environment from the root directory of the dataset_archiving toolbox:

 `pip install .`